wangzhenj321/CMake-Manual/find_package.md

              [OPTIONAL_COMPONENTS components...]
              [NO_POLICY_SCOPE])
 ```
 Finds and loads settings from an external project.
+The `QUIET` option disables messages.
+The `REQUIRED` option stops processing with an error message if the package cannot be found.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUxNjYxMjExXX0=
+eyJoaXN0b3J5IjpbMjEwNjUwMDM1MV19
 -->